-Your brand is the perception you create in their eyes, and as such is effected by everything that perception can be effected by; news, the name, your peers, reviews from other customers, even seemingly stupid things like the temperature of your offices, the economy, the coffee you serve while customers wait etc.
+Your brand is the perception you create in your consumers eyes, and as such is effected by pretty much everything; news, your organisations name, your peers, reviews from other customers, even seemingly stupid things like the temperature of your offices, how your telephones are answered, and the coffee you serve while customers wait etc.

-Focus on your niche market for your product or service and know it inside out.
+Focus on your core market for your product or service and know it inside out.
 Ensure that you speak to these people in the way that they aspire to be spoken to.
 Trying to talk to too many people will dilute your message and could confuse.